weegreenblobbie/pycontrol/ROADMAP.md

 Make it work
 ^^^^^^^^^^^^

+- Plumb computed contact times into camera control, and run though the camera sequence, emitting udp packets.

-- Persist the event selection in a config file, so reloading the app auto loads the last selected event file.
+- Persist the event and camera selection in a config file, so reloading the app auto loads the last selected event and sequence file.

-- Add simulation buttons below the event table, start and abort
-  - simulate: location: (lat, log, alt), time: -60.0 C2, persist these in a local file.
-  - takes a snapshot of the current gps data, so residuals can be added for realistic changes over time
-  - camera_control will continue to use system time, so in simulation mode, we apply a time offset to the calculated event times so camera control believe the events are about to fire.

-- Plumb computed contact times into camera control

-- Use pvlib to lookup altitude from gps lat, long
+- (if necessary) Use pvlib to lookup altitude from gps lat, long

-- Cache computed contact times

 - See if I can speed up scan_cameras().